Paul Samwell-Smith

+Early life

+Paul Granville Smith was born in Brentford, West London, England on 8 May 1943.
+Samwell was added to his surname when his parents decided they wanted to merge both of their surnames together, so that his mother would not be known as Mrs. Smith.
+As a youth, Samwell-Smith attended Hampton School with Yardbirds drummer Jim McCarty.
+Samwell-Smith took up the bass guitar after hearing Ricky Fenson (who was also an early member of The Rolling Stones) playing the instrument.

 The Yardbirds

 In late May 1963, he formed the Yardbirds with Keith Relf, Anthony Topham, Chris Dreja, and Jim McCarty.
 During this period his primary instrument was a short-scale Epiphone Rivoli bass.
 He played on the UK albums, Five Live Yardbirds and Yardbirds (also known as Roger the Engineer) and on the US albums For Your Love, Having a Rave Up, and Over Under Sideways Down (which was Roger the Engineer retitled for the US market), all released on Epic Records.
 He provided background vocals on many songs like "Good Morning Little School Girl", "For Your Love", "Heart Full of Soul", "Evil Hearted You", and more.
 He composed the Gregorian chant arrangements and lyrics of the songs "Still I'm Sad" and "Turn Into Earth".
 While in the Yardbirds he started working on the technical side in the studio.
 In 1966, becoming tired of touring and wanting to focus on production, he left the Yardbirds and was replaced by Jimmy Page.
 The last Yardbirds album he played on was Roger the Engineer.